ARTICLE I. NAME AND PURPOSE

 f.
 If the GWLA membership does not approve offering a membership invitation, the Chair and Executive Director notify the library in writing with an explanation of the decision.

-5. Membership Withdrawal.
+5. Membership Withdrawal or Removal.

 Any member may, at its discretion, withdraw from GWLA at any time.
 Membership withdrawal is effective 180 days after written notice is sent to the GWLA Executive Director.
 Membership dues are not refundable to the withdrawing member.